 - Accomplishment of a goal(s)

 - Completion of homework

 - Exceptional classroom conduct

-- Classroom monitoring and keeping the classroom clean and neat
+- Keeping the classroom clean and neat

 - Participating in discussions or responding to questions

 - Excellent group collaboration or individual work

 - Completing daily work

 - Respectful behavior

-As students accumulate Smart Bucks, they may "cash" them in, or "spend" them on prizes, toys, or special activities (extra computer time, free reading time, or game board time, for example) at the end of the week, month, or whenever you normally provide rewards.
+As students accumulate Smart Bucks, they may spend them on prizes, toys, or special activities (for example: extra computer time, free reading time, game board time) at the end of the week or month, or whenever you normally provide rewards.

 Smart Bucks may be tracked using a chart (displaying desired behaviors and goals), stored in a classroom "treasury" box, or in a cash register (if a class "store" is set up), and handed out to students using play money.
-Provide price tags or stickers on items or activities to be "sold".
+Provide price tags or stickers on items or activities to be "sold."
 The presentation for cashing in Smart Bucks can be as simple or elaborate as you choose.